Monitoring services in a cluster using path monitoring

-Path monitoring checks the network connectivity and link state between a node and service provided by the server.
+Path monitoring checks the network connectivity and link state between a node and the service provided by the server.
 A node sends ICMP pings to verify whether the server is reachable or not.

 How path monitoring works

-Consider an example of a NetScaler cluster consisting of three nodes N1, N2, and N3.
+Consider an example of a Citrix ADC cluster consisting of three nodes N1, N2, and N3.
 N2 is the service owner that monitors the state of HTTP services (S1).
 It advertises the service state to other nodes in the cluster.
 Path monitoring is enabled on all nodes in the cluster, for all the services.
 Each node sends only an ICMP ping to the server.
 The service owner sends both the HTTP service request and an ICMP ping.
 Each node reports its path monitoring state to the service owner.